 While positive action in recruitment is laudable, and to be encouraged as a means of overcoming disadvantage and low participation, employers need to think very carefully about how they go about it, because if they make mistakes the cost may be high.
 Jason Braier explains why.

 About this category

-Commentary and analysis: HR and legal information and guidance relating to positive action.
+Commentary and insights: HR and legal information and guidance relating to positive action.

 The materials and information included in the XpertHR service are provided for reference purposes only.
 They are not intended either as a substitute for professional advice or judgment or to provide legal or other advice with respect to particular circumstances.
 Use of the service is subject to our terms and conditions.